 Frequently Asked Questions

-- more than 30% of low to moderate income households’ gross income is spent on housing.
+- More than 30 per cent of low to moderate income households’ gross income is spent on housing.
 This includes the cost of mortgage/rent, monthly heat (includes gas, oil and electricity), water, and utilities.

 - Housing does not meet minimum occupancy standards

 - Housing does not meet the needs of the occupant (i.e. a family of 4 should not live in a one-bedroom apartment).